Maximum a posteriori testing in statistical inverse problems: Performance of MAP test under spectral source condition

-with regularization parameter $\omega > 0$.
-The main purpose the penalty is preventing a choice of $\Phimap$ with huge norm in case that $J_Y^\Y$ is a positive functional.
-Since this choice of $\gamma$ depends on $Y$, the power of the resulting test $\Psimap$ is no longer given by \eqref{eq:power_map_test_alpha} when it is applied to the same data $Y$.
-Instead, \eqref{eq:power_map_test_alpha} describes the power of the MAP test constructed using one realization $Y_1$ of the data and applied to another independent realization $Y_2$.
+Since this choice of $\gamma$ depends on $Y$, the power of the resulting test $\Psimap$ is no longer given by \eqref{eq:size_map_test_alpha} when it is applied to the same data $Y$.
+Instead, \eqref{eq:size_map_test_alpha} describes the power of the MAP test constructed using one realization $Y_1$ of the data and applied to another independent realization $Y_2$.
 In the following, we will distinguish between the $1$ sample MAP test, which is applied to the same data used for its construction, and the $2$ sample MAP test, which is applied to another independent data sample.